 It’s OK To Admit You May Need To Supplement

-I’ve been a long time opponent of using any sort of dietary supplements or herbal testosterone boosters.
+I’ve been a long time opponent of using any sort of dietary supplements.
 I mean, animals do just find in nature without using anything besides what they eat on a daily basis.
 But then I started thinking… animals do have a much different diet than us, and maybe they are getting some of the herbs and other things that they natural supplements contain.

 This video shares some testosterone boosting herbs & foods: